 I applied for housing.
 When do I receive my housing assignment?

-First-Year students who meet the application deadline of will receive their housing assignments by email in mid June.
-Transfer students will receive their housing assignments beginning in late June as as housing applications are received.
-Please note that assignment offers could possibly include locations on west campus, Collegetown residence halls, program houses on north campus, and temporary housing in lounges on north campus.
+First-Year Spring Admits (FYSA) who meet the application deadline of December 1, 2018 will receive their housing assignments by email on or about December 9.
+Transfer students will receive their housing assignments by December 15 as housing applications are received.
+Please note that assignment offers could possibly include locations on west campus, Collegetown residence halls, and program houses on north campus.

 Is there a deadline to sign my housing contract?